defisym/OpenFusionExamples/Extensions/FindTheWay/ToInstall/Files/Help/FindTheWay/FindTheWay.md

     - *grid object **must** exist*
     - *grid object **must** has the **same size** of map grid, grid object's hot spot **must** be set to **center** (traditional mode)*
     - *grid object **must** has the **same height and half width** of map grid, grid object's hot spot **must** be set to **right-center** (isometric mode)*

+  - Set Grid Size
+    - *when using `Set Map By Size`, `Set Map By Base64` or `Set Map By Picture`, you need to set grid size to make coord convert work properly*

 - Path
   - Iterate Path